Sister M. Naomi McCloskey, IHM

 October 26, 1897 – February 20, 1960

-She was born on October 26, 1897 in Jermyn, Pennsylvania, and given the name Margaret.
+She was born on October 26, 1897 in Jermyn, PA, and given the name Margaret.
 She was the daughter of the late William G. and Anna J. Lyons McCloskey.
 She entered the IHM Congregation on September 8, 1919, received the religious habit on December 27, 1919, and made profession of her vows on December 29, 1921.

 Sister Naomi served as a teacher at the following schools: St. John the Evangelist School in Pittston, PA, from 1923 to 1924; St. Leo School in Ashley, PA, in 1924; St. Patrick School in Olyphant, PA, from 1924 to 1925; and Holy Rosary School in Scranton, PA, from 1925 to 1926.
 Sister served as a home economics teacher at Marywood College in Scranton, PA, from 1921 to 1923.